 October 15, 2020

-I realize there has been some negative press surrounding MALT recently and I wanted to share my experience and relationship with MALT.
+I’ve heard a lot of questions lately about how MALT handles easements and I wanted to share my experience and relationship with MALT.
 I hope this will put some of your minds at ease that your valuable donations are being used correctly.

 I grew up on a small family dairy farm.
 I watched my grandparents and parents work very hard for little monetary gain.
 I started working at five years old for a dollar a day, washing calf pens out after school.
 A few years later, I received a raise to two dollars a day when I was able to feed the calves and wash their pens out.
 This job lasted until 1994 when my parents could no longer make money in the dairy industry without expanding the operation and spending hundreds of thousands of dollars to improve infrastructure to keep up with expanding regulations.
 It still makes me sick to my stomach watching cattle trucks come in and seeing the look on my family members’ faces as we pushed the cows through makeshift panel corrals onto trucks headed out of county to provide someone else’s dairy with a quality product.
 Some will say that is just part of business, but to twelve-year-old me it was more than business, it was a life-changing event.
 Watching cow number 81, the one that we used to ride, loaded onto that truck hurt.
 Watching cow number 517 loaded on the truck, the one I raised as a calf and who would eat out of my hand into adulthood, was almost unbearable.